joelvoss/jvdx-eslint-config/README.md

-# @jvdx/eslint-config-jvdx
+# @jvdx/eslint

-jvdx's eslint configuration, with sensible defaults for ES6, React and Typescript projects.
+jvdx's eslint configuration, with sensible defaults for ES6 and React projects.

 ## Installation